illegitimis/Tutorial/azure/legend.md

 - An availability zone is set up to be an isolation boundary.
 - If one zone goes down, the other continues working.
 - Availability zones are connected through high-speed, private fiber-optic networks.

-## Azure Marketplace

-- `Azure Marketplace` is an online store that hosts applications that are certified and optimized to run in Azure.
-- Many types of applications are available, ranging from AI and machine learning to web applications.
-- deployments from the store are done via the Azure portal by using a wizard-style user interface.

 ## BGP